asaokamei/wscore.repository/README.md

 WScore/Repository
 =================

-Yet-Another database repository for PHP.
+Yet-Another ORM, or database repository, for PHP.
 It is (probably) a Repository Pattern that is similar to Active Record but with separated layers.

-Features are;
+Being able to read, create, update, delete, and relate entities, it can

 * easy to use, simple to understand,
-* ready for complex primary keys, and
+* ready for complex primary keys,
-* capable to read, create, update, delete, and relate entities.

 Under development.
 Not ready for production.

 Installation: `git clone https://github.com/asaokamei/wscore.repository`

-### Separation
+### Separation of Layers

 There are three layers.